 Profile

 Oliver Rausch, born in 2004, comes from Munich, Germany and is currently pursuing his undergraduate degree in Political Science and History at Ludwig Maximilian University in Munich.
 In foreign and security policy, he has found his deep passion – with a particular focus on the transatlantic partnership.
-As Vice President of the Young Transatlantic Initiative, he actively promotes these relations, leading the organization of study trips and events, such as talks at foreign ministries in European capitals, NATO Headquarters in Brussels, Ramstein Air Base, or the United States, and frequently representing the organization in official capacities.
-Furthermore, he advocates for these issues as a Youth Advisor at the U.S. Consulate General in Munich and within the Free Democratic Party.
+As Vice President of the Young Transatlantic Initiative, he actively promotes these relations, leading the organization of study trips and events, including engagements at foreign ministries in European capitals, major international and security institutions in Europe and the United States, while frequently representing the organization in official capacities.
+Most recently in 2026, he organized and moderated a high-level side event panel at the Munich Security Conference, bringing together high-end political leaders and policy experts to discuss key transatlantic and security policy challenges.

 The Future of Diplomacy